 CITY OF LAWRENCEVILLE, ILLINOIS

-The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, June 13, 2019 at the hour of 7:00 p.m.
-The following Aldermen were present on roll call: Fritch, Holcomb, Winkles, Courtney, Volkman, Waldrop and Blacketer.
-Absent: Stevens.
+The Council of the City of Lawrenceville, Lawrence County, Illinois met in regular session in the City Council Chambers of the City Hall Building on Thursday, September 12, 2019 at the hour of 7:00 p.m.
+The following Aldermen were present on roll call: Fritch, Stevens, Holcomb, Winkles, Courtney, Volkman, Waldrop and Blacketer.
+Absent: None.

 Mayor Wagner called the meeting to order.
 Waldrop gave the prayer.
 All present then recited the Pledge of Allegiance while facing the flag.

-The Council had earlier received copies of the minutes of the regular Council meeting of May 9, 2019.
+The Council had earlier received copies of the minutes of the regular Council meeting of August 8, 2019.
 Mayor Wagner asked for questions or comments.
-Courtney made a motion to approve the minutes of the meeting of May 9, 2019.
-Holcomb seconded the motion.
+Waldrop made a motion to approve the minutes of the meeting of August 8, 2019.
+Winkles seconded the motion.
 Motion passed on a voice vote.

-The Council had earlier received copies of the bills of the City, Sewer and Water Departments for May.
+The Council had earlier received copies of the bills of the City, Sewer and Water Departments for August.
 Mayor Wagner asked for questions or comments.
-Blacketer made a motion to approve paying the bills for May.
-Winkles seconded the motion.
-Motion passed on a roll call vote 7-0-1.
-Yeas: Holcomb, Winkles, Waldrop, Fritch, Courtney, Volkman, Blacketer.
+Courtney made a motion to approve paying the bills for August.
+Stevens seconded the motion.
+Motion passed on a roll call vote 8-0.
+Yeas: Holcomb, Winkles, Waldrop, Fritch, Courtney, Volkman, Stevens and Blacketer.
 Nays: None.
-Absent: Stevens.

 Mayor Wagner reported the City’s accounts to the Council.
-The City working budget is 8.3 % of the budget after 1 month of the 19-20 fiscal year due to the work in the Park and the Pool.
+The City working budget is 33.3 % of the budget after 4 months of the 2019-20 fiscal year.
 Mayor Wagner praised all City employees for their hard work and dedication to the city

 Mayor Wagner asked for questions or comments.
-Waldrop made a motion to approve to spend $175.00 for advertising in programs for both football and basketball seasons for the high school.
-Volkman seconded the motion.
-Motion passed on a roll call vote 4-3-1.
-Yeas: Waldrop, Volkman, Holcomb and Winkles.
-Nays: Blacketer, Courtney and Fritch.
-Absent: Stevens.
+Blacketer made a motion to approve Ordinance #1543.
+Courtney seconded the motion.
+Motion passed on a roll call vote 7-1.
+Yeas: Blacketer, Courtney, Volkman, Waldrop, Winkles, Holcomb and Fritch.
+Nays: Stevens.
+Absent: None

-Waldrop made a motion to adjourn.
-Blacketer seconded the motion.
+Stevens made a motion to adjourn.
+Winkles seconded the motion.
 The motion was approved by voice vote.
-Time: 7:31 p.m.
-The next city council meeting is July 11, 2019.
+Time: 7:46 p.m.
+The next city council meeting is October 10, 2019.